Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ### Using a NetworkVariable

-After initialization, subscribing to the `NetworkVariable.OnValueChanged` event will notify connected clients of value changes.
+After initialization, subscribing to the `NetworkVariable.OnValueChanged` event notifies connected clients of value changes.
 Clients must be subscribed to this event prior to the value being changed.
 Typically, clients should register for `NetworkVariable.OnValueChanged` within the `OnNetworkSpawn` method.

 Two parameters are passed to any `NetworkVariable.OnValueChanged` subscribed callback method: